kedro-org/kedro-academy/kedro-hr-crew-workflow/README.md

 **How we use them**:
 - Each agent gets its own `llm_context_node`
 - Context includes: LLM model, system/user prompts, and tools
-- Tools are built from datasets (job postings, evidence, configs)
+- Tools are built from datasets (job requirements, evidence, configs)

 **Benefits**:
 - Clean separation of AI configuration